ed-commits/spacex-api-webapp/spacex-launches/README.md

 Use `npm start` as normal to develop this.
 And `npm build` to compile it for release.

-To run the unit tests use `npx mocha -r ts-node/register src/SpaceXAPI.test.tsx`.
+To run the unit tests use `npm test`.

 # Libraries used